 Res Tri Project

-The Res Tri Project consists of adding three residence halls, green space, landscaping, and a promenade in the area bounded by Main Street, South Willard Street, Maple Street and Edmunds School on the 4.66 acre site.
+The Res Tri Project consisted of adding three residence halls, green space, landscaping, and a promenade in the area bounded by Main Street, South Willard Street, Maple Street and Edmunds School on the 4.66 acre site.
 A central promenade from Main Street to Perry Hall provides access to classrooms, dining halls, residence halls and administrative offices.
 The promenade creates an internal student walkway that will draw students off the public sidewalks to an internal campus environment.

 All three dorms are slated for LEED Gold certification.

 The primary architect working on this project is CBT Architects, a Boston-based professional design firm providing services in architecture, interior design and urban design.
 Founded in 1967, the firm's practice ranges from multi-family residential structures and developments, to major office towers and urban district renewals, to a host of academic campus facilities.
 This variety of experience informs the unique approach we take to understanding all user needs.
 Over 175 awards recognize excellence and creativity in our design of new buildings and the renovation of existing structures.
 CBT currently employs 140 architects, planners, interior designers, and support personnel.
 For more information go to: www.cbtarchitects.com.